muffin25/network-programming-homework-2018-2019/README.md

+My chat application:
+It works by first runnung the servertest class to activate the chat server, then running the other 3 client test classes to add clients to the chat.Each client will get his desicnated folder in witch there are some files.The clients type a message and send it to the server, after that the server sends the message to all clients with the port number of the client infront.If one client types "Send file" the server will return "Sending..." and all other clients wont be able to type any more.The client that is sending then needs to enter the name of a file in his folder(only the name of his file) that is smaller than 63kbytes(its a udp server so i want it to be small).After entering the name the client will auto send the file to the server, and then the server will send it to all clients, creating files with the same name in their folders.(The file must not already exist in them).If all goes well then a File sent message will appear and everyone will be able to type again.

 # Chat Application using multicasting
 You need to implement a multicast chat application in which each participant can send and receive chat messages from all other participants.
 Before sending message the participant must be asked by the programm what type of message he should send.[TEXT, IMAGE, VIDEO].

 # HTTP Server
 You need to implement HTTP Server which can handle GET and POST methods.
 You can use some browser for the client side.